-- Up to two rank and file members who have applied on the expression of interest can serve for a second and consecutive term on the same committee.
-(26 BC 11-08) - Establish a Policy Manual Committee comprising of three (3) members of the Administrative Committee and three (3) Provincial Executive members. - Establish a Constitutional Review Committee comprising three (3) members of the Administrative Committee and four (4) Provincial Executive members. - Guidelines for Provincial Executive Sub-Committees with Local Activists
+- Establish a Policy Manual Committee comprising of three (3) members of the Administrative Committee and three (3) Provincial Executive members. - Establish a Constitutional Review Committee comprising three (3) members of the Administrative Committee and four (4) Provincial Executive members. - Guidelines for Provincial Executive Subcommittees with Local Activists